 Pu’er Ripened Tea Infusion Times

-Pu'er tea is a fairly common type of tea that we often in our daily lives because of its sweet and clear taste, which suits the palates of younger drinkers; it isn't bitter.
+Pu'er is a fairly common type of tea that we often in our daily lives because of its sweet and clear taste, which suits the palates of younger drinkers; it isn't bitter.
 However, it's important to know that after several infusions, the color of the Pu'er tea will fade and lose much of its flavor.
 Therefore, Pu'er tea can be continuously infused about 15 times before needing to be replaced.
-It's also important to note that the water temperature for should be between 95 to 100 degrees Celsius.
+It's also important to note that the water temperature for brewing should be between 95 to 100 degrees Celsius.

 Pu'er Ripened Tea Infusion Times-1